Moy36/research-notebooks-dev/pages/ern_requirements/engagement.md

 permalink: /engagement
 ---

-This page lists the stakeholders' engagement for functional requirments in the Research Notebooks project.

-{% for plot in site.data.plots %}
+{% for plot in site.data.stakeholder-mapplots %}
 ## {{ plot }}

 <iframe